Moustikitos/python-nostr/docs/event.md

 **Arguments**:

-- `prvkey` _str or pynostr.Keyring_ - private key to sign the message. if not given, it will be asked on terminal.
+- `prvkey` _str or pynostr.Keyring_ - private key to sign the message.
+If not given, it will be asked on terminal.

 **Returns**: